richardshuai/atomworks-caliby/src/atomworks/ml/datasets/README.md

 At a high-level, dataloading occurs through the following steps:

 1. Sample a dataset index to load via a Sampler, like standard PyTorch.
 Dataset indices represent examples in a dataframe that we want featurize and pass to the model for training.
-For example, the index "1" in the dataset "PDB Chains" might correspond to PDB ID "3ne2", biassembly "2", PN Unit (similar to a chain, see the `Glossary` in the `cifutils` `README`) "A_1".
+For example, the index "1" in the dataset "PDB Chains" might correspond to PDB ID "3ne2", biassembly "2", PN Unit (similar to a chain, see the `Glossary` in the `atomworks.io` `README`) "A_1".
 2. Call `__getitem__` on the top-level dataset associated with the Torch `DataLoader` using the dataset index (e.g., "1").
 There may be multiple datasets concatenated together, so we must identify which dataset the example came from to call the appropriate `__getitem__` method to load the dataframe row.
 3. Given that dataset index (e.g., "1"), call `__getitem__` on the corresponding sub-dataset to retrieve the relevant row.
 For example, our row could be a `pd.Series` containing values: `{"pdb_id": "3ne2", "q_pn_unit_iid": "A_1", "assembly": "2", "extra_info": "proteins4ever"}`
 4. (Within `load_example_from_metadata_row`) Parse the dataframe row into a standardized format we can proceed with.
 Although often trivial, we must standardize the outputs of individual dataset `__getitem__` before proceeding, build the path to the CIF/PDB file, and aggregate the appropriate information.
 For our example, we may use the `PNUnitsDFParser` (which inherits the `ABC` `MetadataRowParser`) to parse our `pd.Series` row into a dictionary like `{"example_id": "{pn_unit}{3ne2}{2}{A_1}", "path": "/somewhere/on/digs/3ne2.cif", "q_pn_units": "A_1"}`.
 Only the `example_id` and the `path` are required; however, some transformations must receive additional fiels (`q_pn_units` for cropping, for example).